theolivenbaum/resin/README.md

 - read efficiently by specifying which fields to return in the JSON result
 - implement messaging formats such as XML (or any other, really) if JSON is not suitable for your use case
 - construct queries that join between fields and even between collections, that you may post to the write endpoint as JSON or create programatically.
+- construct any type of indexing scheme that produces any type of embeddings with any dimensionality using either sparse or dense vectors.

 ## Applications